 The events of such type may be easily observed in detectors with particle identification, such as silicon detectors, TPC, etc. (the most important is to distinguish between kaons, baryons and pions).
-What regards strangelets, if our hypothesis that cosmic--ray long--flying component is a result of passing of strangelets through the apparatus is true, we could look for them using the deep forward calorimeters (we expect $<y>_{str}^{LHC}\sim 6-7$).
+What regards strangelets, if the hypothesis that cosmic--ray long--flying component is a result of passing of strangelets through the apparatus is true, we could look for them using the deep forward calorimeters.
 Penetrating through calorimeters they could produce (via their weak decays or by interactions with absorber nuclei) succesive maxima seen in their transition curves.
 Observation of anomalous transition curves needs sufficiently deep calorimeters (above 120 cascade units) with granularity good enough for watching individual cascade development, and detection layers placed every 2--3 cascade units.
-One could consider also the idea of using simple and unexpensive CR--39 plastic detectors which could look for both the high Z quark matter fireballs and for accompanying strangelets (which are expected to have, however, rather small Z).
-According to \cite{lit_Kinoshita} the minimum detectable value of $Z/\beta$ is $\sim$ 6 for CR--39.
+One could consider also the idea of using simple and unexpensive CR--39 plastic detectors which could look for both the high Z quark matter fireballs and for accompanying strangelets.

-The important questions, concerning the sensitivity of the CASTOR detector for these signatures and the influence of the background on the distinction of the signals, have been answered by means of the Centauro and Strangelets generators described in the next chapter.
+The important questions, concerning the sensitivity of the CASTOR detector for these signatures and the influence of the background on the distinction of the signals, have been answered by means of the Centauro and Strangelets generators described in the next section.

-\chapter{Centauro and/or Strangelet Simulations}
+\section{Centauro and/or Strangelet Simulations}

-\section{Generator for Centauros}
+\subsection{Generator for Centauros}

-The Monte Carlo generator of Centauro events is based on our phenomenological model \cite{Panagiotou,8} and it was described in detail in \cite{Castor_gen}.
+The Monte Carlo generator of Centauro events is based on the phenomenological model of refs.~\cite{Panagiotou,8} and it was described in detail in \cite{Castor_gen}.
 The model is formulated in terms of impact parameter $b$ of the ion collisions, two thermodynamical parameters, baryochemical potential $\mu_{b}$ and temperature $T$, and the nuclear stopping power $\Delta y_{stop}$.
 The generator calculates the Centauro fireball parameters and produces a full event configuration according to the fireball evolution scenario.